adamwg/elastic-phoenix/README.md

    `map_reduce_cleanup` function, in the master only.
 It is a good place to close files that were opened in `prep`.
 5. `map_reduce_init` now takes two arguments, `argc` and `argv`, which should be pointers to your application's `argc` and `argv`.
-This is because Dynamic Phoenix applications take some framework arguments, which are stripped and processed by `map_reduce_init`.
+This is because Elastic Phoenix applications take some framework arguments, which are stripped and processed by `map_reduce_init`.
 Because of this, it is important to call `map_reduce_init` before processing any application-specific arguments.